mhausenblas/web.instata/README.md

 * DONE: use [Bottle](http://bottlepy.org/docs/dev/) as templating system for output
 * DONE: use [DBpedia2Schema.org](http://mappings.dbpedia.org/server/ontology/export) mapping to enrich output (related link, etc.)
-* Use the [JS dump](http://schema.rdfs.org/all.json) from Schema.RDF.org to check if term exists
+* DONE: use the [JS dump](http://schema.rdfs.org/all.json) from Schema.RDF.org to check if term exists
-* Provide new option `-c` to check input data
+* DONE: provide new option `-v` to validate column headings in CSV input
-* Provide new option `-d` to create data dump in RDF
+* DONE: provide new option `-d` to create data dump in RDF

 ## License